 The Western Australian oil and gas industry is highly regulated and AWE commits itself to upholding the highest standards for environmental and operational performance at every stage of a project’s development.

 As part of its approvals process, AWE is required to identify environmental impacts and risks associated with the proposed activity and how each of these would be mitigated or managed.
-The Environmental Plan is a legally binding management document, assessed by the DMP, which must contain accurate information about all aspect of a proposal including:
+The Environmental Plan is a legally binding management document, assessed by the DWIRS, which must contain accurate information about all aspect of a proposal including:

 - A description of the proposed activity and environment